 We expect insurers to take into account any change in a customer’s circumstances because of coronavirus (eg, working from home or driving to work).
 Insurers should ensure that any change in circumstances to comply with government advice and requirements does not impact their customer’s current home contents or motor policy.

-If your car is due for MOT soon
+If your vehicle is due for MOT soon

 Many people will have their MOT due in the next couple of months and may be unable to have this service carried out because of the Government's coronavirus restrictions.